 Browne shared with MensHealth.com that making little changes is super important when aiming to get rid of unhealthy and toxic habits.
 For example, he took the stairs instead of the elevator and parked his car further to walk more.

 “Whenever I get bored, instead of snacking, I’ll go and just walk around the beach.
 I’ll go do something, even if I just go wash my truck.
 Physical activity doesn’t need to be contained to the gym.
 Go help your mom with her garden.
 Go wash the dishes.
 Constantly moving burns off extra calories.
 It’s all about maintaining a healthy lifestyle.”

 View this post on Instagram

 FAMILY GENETICS..
 BEFORE ⬅️ AFTER 🤔 So..
 We have 2 twins..
 Same body type..
 Same demographic..
 Same family history..
 Both predisposed to obesity.. heart disease, colon cancer and many other metabolic disorders..
 That doesn’t mean just accept those things..
 Especially if can do something to change them..
 Your ambition might spark family change🙏🏽🙌🏾 Yes we are all dealt a hand.. sometimes you just have to play it better🤷🏽♂️.. make better choices to get a better outcomes.. nothing works unless you are willing to.. be better than you best excuse 💯 #tbt #challenge #transformationtuesday #transformation #igtransformation #squat #bench #deadlift #powerlifting #crossfit #hangclean #powerclean #bodybuilding #men #beard #arms #legs #motivation #mental #health #ootd #fashion #love #weightlosstransformation #weightlossjourney

-He recently shared on Instagram some motivation about him a family member:
+He shared on Instagram some motivation about him as a family member: